-But the purpose of every single luminaire at its place of operation always has to be considered, especially regarding lamps falling in exemption 2(b)(4).
+But the purpose of every single luminaire or OEM equipment at its place of or method of operation always has to be considered, especially regarding lamps falling in exemption 3(a)(b)(c).

 Especially the new functionalities of LED solutions (colour changing, flexible form factors, tailor made seizes etc.) could lead to new lighting options and extension of the use of these products.